govinda472/cse15l-lab-reports/Lab-report3.md

-explanation: It searches through all the files in the subdirectories for paragraphs containing the string then it returns all the parapgrahs containing the string
+explanation: It searches through all the files in the subdirectories for paragraphs containing the string then it returns all the parapgrahs containing the string.
+The function is useful for searching through all the files in the directory and the subdirectory. so you don't have to change directory to search through everything.

 ```